VirginieSonnet/TaxonomyMatch/README.md

 <!-- badges: end -->

-This repository contains a tutorial to match categories, especially categories from imagery, to accepted names from WoRMS: <https://virginiesonnet.github.io/TaxonomyMatch/>
+This repository contains a tutorial to match categories, especially categories from imagery, to accepted taxonomic names from WoRMS: <https://virginiesonnet.github.io/TaxonomyMatch/>

 The Rmd version of the tutorial is available in the ***scripts*** folder.

-The example csv used as input is included in the ***data*** folder (*example_taxo.csv*) as well as the output file (*matched_example_taxo.csv*).
+The example csv file used as input is included in the ***data*** folder (*example_taxo.csv*) as well as the output file (*matched_example_taxo.csv*).